mesaguy/ansible-prometheus/README.md

     prometheus_link_etc_force: false

 Install the 'sponge' utility.
-[Recommended by the Prometheus project](https://github.com/prometheus/node_exporter/tree/master/text_collector_examples) when writing to node_exporter's textfile directory:
+[Recommended by the Prometheus project](https://github.com/prometheus/node_exporter/tree/master/text_collector_examples) when writing to node_exporter's textfile directory.
+The EPEL repository is required if installing on a Red Hat Enterprise Linux derivative:

     prometheus_install_sponge: false